⭐Getting Started

 Getting user input

 SmareScript doesn't have any built in functions to wait for a user to import text.
+It is possible, but you will need to create your own routine for it.

 So how would we go about it?
 Well lets see how the example program dealt with this.